Box turtles love to dig and cover themselves up in dirt. In this article, I will explain the many reasons why your box turtle is digging.

 Often the tell-tale sign of this is when your box turtle digs with its hind legs and is backing into its hole, rather than digging with its forelegs and going in head-first.

 Another sign that this is happening is noticing how deep the hole is.
-The deeper, the more likely she is laying eggs.
-This is because turtles often dig shallow holes to get away from the surface, but they need those deeper holes in order to smooth out a chamber in which to deposit her eggs.
+The deeper the hole, the more likely she is laying eggs.
+This is because turtles often dig shallow holes to get away from the surface.
+They need those deeper holes in order to smooth out a chamber in which to deposit her eggs.

 Lastly, she will often repack the dirt to cover the entrance, basically making it NOT look like she just burrowed there.